 Just a bit south of Westfield Parramatta, along Pitt Street, you’ll find the large Ollie Webb Reserve.
 We love that it’s now home to the first Livvi’s Place in the City of Parramatta and our newest water playground!
 Plus, there’s a great walking track, sport fields, exercise stations, toilets and picnic facilities.

-The new large, fenced playground at Ollie Webb Reserve has been at least three years in the making.
-And we are grateful to the wonderful Touched by Olivia Foundation for all their efforts in making it happen.
+The large, fenced playground at Ollie Webb Reserve was at least three years in the making.
+And we’re grateful to the wonderful Touched by Olivia Foundation for all their efforts in making it happen!

 Livvi’s Place Parramatta cost around $2m to build and is a regional sized playground, which means hours of fun!
 There are five main play spaces to enjoy: